 Video learning is also a lot more engaging than just reading, and works for a much larger variety of learning styles.
 It’s a medium that suits all types of learners, whether you’re a visual or auditory learner, a linguistic learner, a social learner or a solitary learner – video training can give you the best of all worlds.

-In-person industry courses are, by necessity, expensive.
-There’s just no getting around that; there are simply too many overheads to make them broadly affordable (and, for the time being, unsafe!).
-For that reason, upskilling in a variety of areas used to be unrealistic – even unwise.
+In-person industry can be expensive.
+There’s just no getting around that; there are simply too many overheads to make them broadly affordable.

 3. Additional training boosts morale and helps maintain good workplace relations